Volkswagen · Jetta · 2016

 The 2016 Volkswagen Jetta received an overall safety rating of 5 out of 5 stars from NHTSA.

-The most commonly reported complaint categories for the 2016 Volkswagen Jetta are electrical system (19 reports), fuel/propulsion system (14 reports), engine (14 reports).
+The most commonly reported complaint categories for the 2016 Volkswagen Jetta are electrical system (19 reports), fuel/propulsion system (14 reports), unknown or other (14 reports).

 Yes.
 NHTSA has 5 recalls on record for the 2016 Volkswagen Jetta.
 Scroll up to review the published recall summaries, consequences, and remedies.
 To check for unrepaired recalls on your specific vehicle, use your VIN at nhtsa.gov/recalls.